SANCTION GUIDELINES

 -

-Serious physical injury or serious psychological harm and/or substantial impact upon the victim
+Serious psychological harm and/or substantial impact upon the victim

 Harm 2